normandavey/HUPO-PSI-IDP/README.md

 * development of the PSI-ID controlled vocabulary.

 ### Milestones:
-#### Milestone 1:
-Submission of a manuscript to a journal in the field to announce the PSI-ID WG
-#### Goal 1:
-Completion of the MIADE standard defining the minimal fundamental parameters to describe a structural disorder experiment, based on simple use cases
+**Milestone 1** Submission of a manuscript to a journal in the field to announce the PSI-ID WG **Goal 1:** Completion of the MIADE standard defining the minimal fundamental parameters to describe a structural disorder experiment, based on simple use cases
-#### Goal 2:
-Completion of the 1.0 version of the PSI-ID TAB format to represent, in a simple but unambiguous manner, an entry adhering to the MIADE guidelines for the description of the structural state of a protein region
+**Goal 2:** Completion of the 1.0 version of the PSI-ID TAB format to represent, in a simple but unambiguous manner, an entry adhering to the MIADE guidelines for the description of the structural state of a protein region
-#### Goal 3:
-Completion of the 1.0 version of the PSI-ID XML format to allow the experimental setup and results of an analysis of the structure state of a protein region to be unequivocally represented
+**Goal 3:** Completion of the 1.0 version of the PSI-ID XML format to allow the experimental setup and results of an analysis of the structure state of a protein region to be unequivocally represented
-#### Milestone 2:
-Setting up the WG website/GitHub page to serve as a platform for dissemination of developed formats and standards
+**Milestone 2:** Setting up the WG website/GitHub page to serve as a platform for dissemination of developed formats and standards
-#### Goal 4:
-Work together with the PSI-MI WG to set up a protocol for integrating IDP interaction data into core data resources of molecular interactions
+**Goal 4:** Work together with the PSI-MI WG to set up a protocol for integrating IDP interaction data into core data resources of molecular interactions
-#### Goal 5:
-Defining the scope and priorities for version 1.0 of the CV for IDPs
+**Goal 5:** Defining the scope and priorities for version 1.0 of the CV for IDPs

 ### HUPO-PSI MIADE guidelines:
 Full details are available [here](https://docs.google.com/document/d/1vVGQ40wyZAT27CBaWFdg2FTJK-AoAfPo2b1H-Uk6Fgo/edit?usp=sharing).